dnasko/dot_files/README.md

-# dot_files
+# Dot Files

-Dot files when setting up a new environment
+Dot files when setting up a new environment.